Watts-Lab/team_comm_tools/docs/source/features_conceptual/dale_chall_score.rst

 The Dale–Chall readability formula is a readability test that provides a numeric gauge of the comprehension difficulty that readers come upon when reading a text.
 It uses a list of 3000 words that groups of fourth-grade American students could reliably understand, considering any word not on that list to be difficult.

-The Formula for the Dale-Chall readability score is:

 The formula for calculating the raw score of the Dale–Chall readability score (1948) is given below:

 0.1579(difficult words ×100/words) + 0.0496(words/sentences)